Highlights of Paris: Eiffel and Monet to Crème Brûlée

 Sacré-Cœur

 You'll spot Sacré-Cœur, the Byzantine-looking, onion-domed, bleached-bone basilica atop Montmartre, from most viewpoints in Paris.
-Though only 130 years old, it's impressive and iconic, with a mosaic-filled interior and a climbable dome.
+Though less than 150 years old, it's impressive and iconic, with a mosaic-filled interior and a climbable dome.

 Panthéon